How to prepare a good pull request

 Make clean commits.
 Run

-git showon your commits.
-It will show you issues like trailing whitespace or missing newlines at the end of the file.
+git diff --check origin/master, and if it reports any issues like trailing whitespace or missing newlines at the end of the file, fix them.

 .gitignore policy is that the project-specific